RokoVarano/Newsweek-clone/README.md

 - Twitter: [@twitterhandle](https://twitter.com/RodrigoIbacet11)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/rodrigo-ibaceta-a8657611a/)

-## SHOW YOUR SUPPORT
+## :handshake: Contributing
+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](issues/).

+## Show your support
-Give a :star: if you like this project.
+Give a :star:️ if you like this project!

+## Acknowledgments
+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

-## 📝 LICENSE
+## :memo: License
-MIT
+This project is [MIT](lic.url) licensed.